skoona/SknServices/README.md

 ###If the permission has options, at least one user options must match!

-This allows for the options attribute to override the one value specified in the URI.
-When XML options attribute list all branches for with this service enabled, the user will be required to have at least one option in their profile and the specific authorizedRole.
+This allows for the options attribute array to override the one or more values specified in the URI.
+When XML options attribute list all branches for which this service is enabled, the user will be required to have at least one option in their profile and the specific authorizedRole.

 ```Ruby